ArduPilot/ardupilot_wiki/plane/source/docs/apms-failsafe-function.rst

 .. note:: In this setup, it is usually necessary to make sure that the flight mode channel will force an RTL or AUTO mission to return the vehicle when the receiver loses RC signal, since no failsafe action will be taken, otherwise.
 The values of the flight control channels for Roll, Pitch, Yaw and Throttle need to be appropriately set also (usually neutral positions).

+.. warning:: Since the autopilot cannot know if the RC link is lost in this configuration, it is possible to get into dangerous situations, especially with QuadPlanes.
+For example, you are low on battery and far away, and the battery failsafe is active and attempting a VTOL land to prevent a crash.
+As it drops out of RC range, it will switch to the RC failsafe mode set in the receiver, and attempt to execute that, canceling the battery failsafe action, and ultimately resulting in a crash.

 Battery Failsafe
 ~~~~~~~~~~~~~~~~